NihalPratap/JASS/README.md

 # JASS
-Just Another Smart System - Virtual Speech Assistant
+Just Another Smart System - Virtual Speech Assistant to help with our daily lives